 Rwanda is a unique situation as this was the very first training for the country’s agriculture managers, but they had the advantage of having access to the existing crop monitoring products coming out of other countries.
 This information helped direct the goals and outcomes of the experience, leading to a very successful training, with an excellent combination of expertise, including scientists from the meteorological agency, policy makers from the agricultural bureau and members of the Ministry of Agriculture.
 The training provided an introduction to crop monitoring tools, starting with the GLAM system.
 Those present showed significant interest in achieving a more quantitative measure of crop monitoring.

-Catherine reports that these trainings throughout East Africa were deemed highly successful by all involved.
+Catherine reports that these trainings throughout Eastern Africa were deemed highly successful by all involved.
 Future workshops of longer duration and with specialized experts would improve trainees' understanding of the crop monitoring tools, allowing them more time to cover such an incredible amount of content.
 Plans are underway to hold extended trainings in the future, though funding is lacking.

 In a meeting with the Kenyan Ministry of Agriculture in March, representatives showed great interest in having the crop monitor become a major part of their work going forward, recognizing the importance of the crop monitors and the presence of those capable of undertaking this task.
 They acknowledged the need to integrate satellite data and crop monitoring into decision-making and policy.
 They also reiterated that this information is critical, and that the government will continue to use it consistently.